threatwinds/api-docs/ingest/association.md

 | `entityID`        | string | The ID of the source entity in the association |
 | `relatedEntityID` | string | The ID of the target entity in the association |

-> **Note**: you need to provide valid entities IDs that already exist in the system.
+> **Note:** You need to provide valid entities IDs that already exist in the system.
 Entitiy IDs in ThreatWinds follow the format `[type]-[hash]` where `type` is the entity type and `hash` is the SHA3-256 hash of the entity's main attribute.
 You can get entity IDs by first creating entities using the `/entity` endpoint and/or by querying entities through the Search API.

 ### Response